 Thanks to the generosity of partner organizations, Presidio Graduate School offers students stipends to complete summer internships with cutting-edge organizations.

 Funding from the Betsy and Jesse Fink Foundation in 2012 and 2013 allowed our students and recent alumni to work in the impact investing field in positions with organizations such as RSF Social Finance, Sonen Capital, Mission Investors Exchange, and MissionPoint Capital Partners.
 Click here to learn more about specific impact investing projects completed by Presidio Graduate School students.

 A generous grant from Invoking the Pause allowed two Presidians to complete projects with Environmental Entrepreneurs in 2013.
 Their work involved marketing, branding, and policy development in conjunction with the organization’s Global Warming Solutions Act (AB32) activities.

-For more information about our funded internships program, contact Associate Director of Student/Alumni Affairs and Career Development Dawn Mokuau.
+For more information about our funded internships program, contact Director of Student/Alumni Affairs and Career Development Sharmila Singh.